 Post-traumatic stress disorders provoke a peak adrenaline response leaving long-lasting imprints in our brain circuitry.
 They also cause an entire array of biochemical processes disbalancing our neuroendocrinology.
 In other words, the chemical processes in our head become imbalanced.

 Feeling at ease involves a minimum level of physical comfort.

 Not having a roof over your head causes low self-esteem and deviant behaviour with young children.
-Children – as their parents – show more anxious behaviour and are more prone to depression as well.
+Children – like their parents – show more anxious behaviour and are more prone to depression as well.
 It also desensitises people, which is a scientific phenomenon called alexithymia.